mahendrapaipuri/ceems/website/docs/configuration/config-reference.md

 # Any other configuration needed to reach the API server of the resource manager
 # can be configured in this section.
 #
-# Currently, this section is used for the OpenStack resource manager
+# Currently, this section is used for the OpenStack and k8s resource managers
 # to configure API versions.
 #
 # In the case of OpenStack, this section must have two keys: `api_service_endpoints`